 As for the financial organization, it requires adherence to the guidelines set forth by ADA and WCAG.

-You can safely refer to such documents for helping you in getting the guidance
+You can safely refer to such documents to help you in getting guidance.

 For the government entities, the accessibility guides were established under section 504 / 508 of the ADA.

-The sections prohibit discrimination which is based on disabilities as well as regulate fair access to information based on electronics.
+The sections prohibit discrimination which is based on disabilities as well as regulates fair access to information based on electronics.